No items found.

 February 6, 2022

 Are you wondering how to open a novel?
 You’re not alone.
-It can be one of the biggest sticking points writers face – not least because it’s often what will grab (or not!) the attention of publishing professionals.
+It can be one of the biggest sticking points writers face—not least because it’s often what will grab (or not!) the attention of publishing professionals.

 That’s why we’re so thankful to Marilia Savvides for sharing her invaluable insights, based on her experiences as a literary agent in the Books Division at 42, one of our trusted literary agencies at The Novelry.

 Marilia Savvides is also a graduate of UCL and the Columbia Publishing Course in New York, and a returning member of the faculty at the Columbia Publishing Course at Oxford University.
-Plus, she spent seven years working at Peters Fraser + Dunlop and joined 42 in early 2020, and was a Bookseller Rising Star in 2018.
+Plus, she spent seven years working at Peters Fraser + Dunlop, joined 42 in early 2020, and was a Bookseller Rising Star in 2018.
 Trust us, she knows what she’s talking about!

 Here, Marilia shares her thoughts on perfect opening lines, compelling first chapters, and how to start a story.

+There are all sorts of theories and ideas about what constitutes a good opening line.
+It’s a tricky thing, and tough to talk about...
+To get scientific about it is a little like trying to catch moonbeams in a jar...
 There’s one thing I’m sure about.
 An opening line should invite the reader to begin the story.
 It should say: Listen.
 Come in here.
 You want to know about this.

 When you open a novel, remember that you’re writing for readers